couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

 To modify warmup behavior by changing the setting for `ep_warmup_min_items_threshold` use the command-line tool provided with your Couchbase Server installation, `cbepctl`.
-This indicates the number of items loaded in RAM that must be reached for Couchbase Server to begin serving data.
+This indicates the percentage of items loaded in RAM that must be reached for Couchbase Server to begin serving data.
 The lower this number, the sooner your server can begin serving data.
 Be aware, however that if you set this value to be too low, once requests come in for